Ecuador, first stop on Pope tour, highlights environment exhortation

 Though activists are not scheduled to meet him, they hope the Pope's mere presence, and recent international public attention over his encyclical, will strengthen their causes: from halting oil exploration in the Yasuni jungle to blocking a new law they believe will overcommercialize the Galapagos.

-"The encyclical is without precedent," enthused Kevin Koenig, Quito-based Ecuador program director for Amazon Watch, a group dedicated to protecting ecosystems and indigenous rights.
+"The encyclical is without precedent," enthused Kevin Koenig, Quito-based Ecuador programme director for Amazon Watch, a group dedicated to protecting ecosystems and indigenous rights.

 "It's our hope that in his visit to Ecuador, the Pope will be able to inspire Correa to do a better job of protecting the environment here."